-3) Joint Factor: In factor graph-based multi-sensor information fusion involving multiple entities, it is essential to consider the fusion and cooperation of information between entities.
+3) Joint Factor: In factor graph-based multisensor information fusion involving multiple entities, it is essential to consider the fusion and cooperation of information between entities.
 For this purpose, joint factors are employed to model the interaction and constraints between multiple entities.
-The schematic diagram of joint factors is shown in Fig. 5, where the green hollow circle represents the state variable node of the first entity, the red hollow circle represents the state variable node of the factor graph, and the black solid circles represent different factor nodes.
+The schematic of joint factors is shown in Fig. 5, where the green hollow circle represents the state variable node of the first entity, the red hollow circle represents the state variable node of the second entity, the blue lines represent the edges in the factor graph, and the black solid circles represent different factor nodes.
 The joint factor nodes connect two variable nodes that can receive UWB distance measurements.

-When using UWB sensors for multi-entity localization, each entity can measure the distance between itself and other entities using UWB.
+When using UWB sensors for multientity localization, each entity can measure the distance between itself and other entities using UWB.
 Therefore, the distance information between each entity can be encoded as observation values, and then these joint information values can be associated with the joint state variables using distance observation functions.
 The joint state variables include the position and velocity information of each entity, and the joint factor combines the distance information with these state variables using the distance observation function.

-Similar to the representation of the measurement value in the UWB factor, the joint information value in the joint factor represents the distance $r{i,j}$ between entity i and entity j, and the states of entity i and entity j are represented by X_i and X_j , respectively.
-The joint function is defined as:
+Similar to the representation of the measurement value in the UWB factor, the joint information value in the joint factor represents the distance $r{i,j}$ between entity i and entity j, and the states of entity i and entity j are represented by X_i and X_i , respectively.
+The joint function is defined as